 (c) their work is performed under similar working conditions.

 This rule does not apply, however, when the difference in the rate of pay is made on the basis of a seniority system or a merit system or a system that measures earnings by quantity or quality of production.
 Unpaid commissions are another common contravention of the Act, which are treated as unpaid wages.
-All of these types of pay are statutorily guaranteed by the Employment Standards Act, and where any of the aforementioned sections are contravened, an employee can file a complaint with the Ministry of Labour for any wages they are owed.
+All of these types of pay are statutorily guaranteed by the Employment Standards Act, and where any of the aforementioned sections are contravened, an employee can file a complaint with the Ministry of Labour for any wages they are owed with an employer lawyer.
 Whether an employee presently works for the employer in question or has been terminated, has no bearing on any of the above.
 Further, section 74 of the Act specifically protects employees from employers seeking to retaliate against them for filing a complaint or exercising their rights under the Act.